What it is

 How it helps

 Kubernetes helps with automation in a manner similar to traditional infrastructure as code tools but has the advantage of working with containers that are more resistant to configuration drift than virtual or physical machines.
-Kubernetes works declaratively, which means that instead of operators providing the instructions about how to do something they instead describe, usually as a YAML document, what they want to be done; Kubernetes will take care of the “how” on its own.
+Kubernetes works declaratively, which means that instead of operators providing the instructions about how to do something they instead describe, usually as manifest files (e.g. YAML), what they want to be done; Kubernetes will take care of the “how” on its own.
 This results in Kubernetes being extremely compatible with infrastructure as code.

 Kubernetes also self-heals.
 This means that it ensures the cluster’s actual state always matches the operator’s desired state.
 If Kubernetes detects a deviation, a Kubernetes controller kicks in and fixes it.
 So while the infrastructure it uses may be continually changing Kubernetes itself is continually, and automatically adapting to changes and ensuring that it matches with the desired state.